nxadm/karabiner-azerty/README.md

 Put `azerty_fixes.json` in `~/.config/karabiner/assets/complex_modifications/`
 and enable the desired rules in Karabiner Elements:
 - remapping of ù to the accute accent deadkey (´), next to the grave accent deadkey (\`).
-This allow to type accentes characters like ó as ù  + o, a lot easier than the default Alt + Shift + 1 + letter.
+This allows to type accents characters like ó as ù  + o, a lot easier than the default Alt + Shift + 1 + letter.
 - remapping of the keypad comma to period.